You are here: Inspire Me > Exeter by Train > Get Outdoors in Exeter by Train

 Take a short walk to Exeter Central station and hop on a GWR train to nearby Topsham, an historic and picturesque town beside the River Exe Estuary.
 Trains run twice hourly and the journey takes just 15 minutes.

-Take a stroll through Topsham for a coffee at Route 2 Cafe, named by The Guardian as 'one of the top 10 cycling cafés in the UK'!
-After your refreshment stop, go to the Route 2 Bike Shop where you can hire a hybrid bike to explore the beautiful Exe Estuary Trail, part of the National Cycle Route 2.
+Take a stroll through Topsham for a coffee at one of the independent cafes here, then go to the Route 2 Bike Shop where you can hire a hybrid bike to explore the beautiful Exe Estuary Trail, part of the National Cycle Route 2.
 One of the best cycle trails in the country, it is accessible for all.
 Electric bikes are also available.

 Follow the Exe Estuary Trail to the coast at Exmouth, passing through wildlife-rich habitats and riverside villages steeped in maritime history.
 The oldest seaside town in Devon, Exmouth boasts two miles of sandy beach, and is the gateway to the World Heritage Jurassic Coast.